Why doesn’t automated scheduling work in a small manufacturing company?

 What do you need in a small manufacturing company:

-• simple norms and information for estimating lead-times and tracking efficiency;
+• simple norms and information for estimating lead times and tracking efficiency;

 • the list of orders and stock levels to balance production (supply/demand);